 Funding is available for secondary analyses of data or for original data collection.
 We are especially interested in novel uses of existing data, as well as analyses of new or underutilized data.
 RSF encourages methodological variety and interdisciplinary collaboration.
 All proposed projects must have well-developed conceptual frameworks and research designs.
 Analytical models must be specified and research questions and hypotheses (where applicable) must be clearly stated.
 Pilot studies that produce proof-of-concept are also welcome.

 Awards are available for research assistance, data acquisition, data analysis, and investigator time for conducting research and writing up results (within the Foundation’s budget guidelines).
 Applications should limit budget requests to no more than a two-year period, with a maximum of $150,000 per project (including overhead).
+Projects that use publicly available data are capped at $75,000, including overhead.
 Presidential Awards, with a maximum budget of $35,000 ($50,000 if new data collection/access is included; no overhead allowed) are also available.
 Our website lists upcoming deadlines and provides detailed information about submitting letters of inquiry, proposals and budgets.

 A brief letter of inquiry (4 pages max. excluding references) must precede a full proposal to determine whether the proposed project is in line with the Foundation's priorities under this special initiative and available funds.
 All applications must be submitted through the Foundation's online submission system.
 Questions should be sent to James Wilson, Program Director, at firstname.lastname@example.org.

 - Submit a letter of inquiry (LOI) or invited project proposal

 - Detailed information about eligibility and application requirements